Cleaning Old Wood Furniture

 1/3 cup White Vinegar

 Mix in glass jar and shake before using.
-Pour on soft clothe and apply.
+Pour on soft cloth and apply.
 Wipe dry with soft cloth.

 This is very combustible so dispose of used cloths outside.